Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Introduction

 Memory overflow can occur in several practical scenarios: (i) \emph{bursty arrivals}, where sudden traffic spikes temporarily exceed capacity; (ii) \emph{unknown output lengths}, where prompts generate longer responses than anticipated; and (iii) \emph{multi-tenant environments}, where multiple users compete for GPU memory.
 The unknown output length problem is particularly challenging: since the scheduler cannot predict how much memory each prompt will eventually consume, it cannot reliably plan batch composition or admission decisions.
 Traditional scheduling methods such as Shortest Job First (SJF) assume fixed job sizes and known processing times, making them unsuitable when memory demands grow unpredictably \citep{tay2022efficient, kang2024gear, hooper2025kvquant}.

-\textbf{The Eviction Challenge.} When the total KV cache exceeds GPU memory capacity, the system must evict some in-progress prompts.
-Two approaches exist: (i) \emph{swapping} to CPU/SSD, incurring I/O overhead \citep{sheng2023flexgen, aminabadi2022deepspeed}; or (ii) \emph{recomputation}, where the KV cache is discarded and the prompt restarts from prefill \citep{kwon2023efficient}.
-We focus on recomputation because: (1) it is the default in modern production systems such as vLLM \citep{vllm-v1-2025}; and (2) our goal is to \emph{minimize eviction} through intelligent scheduling, rather than optimizing the eviction mechanism itself \citep{li2025mirage}.
-Eviction creates a vicious cycle: freeing memory temporarily, but restarted prompts consume resources again, potentially triggering further evictions---users may experience this as error messages (e.g., ``Something went wrong'') or incomplete responses under heavy load.
+When the total KV cache exceeds GPU memory capacity, the system must evict some in-progress prompts.
+Two approaches exist: (i) \emph{swapping} to CPU or SSD, which incurs I/O overhead \citep{sheng2023flexgen, aminabadi2022deepspeed}; and (ii) \emph{recomputation}, which discards the KV cache and restarts the prompt from prefill \citep{kwon2023efficient}.
+We focus on recomputation because it is the default in modern production systems such as vLLM \citep{vllm-v1-2025}, and because our goal is to \emph{minimize eviction} through scheduling rather than to optimize the eviction mechanism itself \citep{li2025mirage}.
+Eviction creates a vicious cycle: it frees memory temporarily, but restarted prompts consume the memory again and can trigger further evictions.
+Operationally, this appears as failed or aborted generations under heavy load, including user-facing errors such as ``Something went wrong.''

-\emph{Memory sufficiency alone does not guarantee stability}.
-The key to maximizing throughput is \emph{load balance}---the equilibrium state where arrival and completion rates match.
-Yet even when total capacity $C$ exceeds the optimal steady-state memory $M^*$ (derived in our fluid analysis), naive policies can push the system away from equilibrium.
-For instance, first-come-first-served (FCFS) can trigger cascading evictions that reduce throughput by 12--25